Admission of students is granted with the following priorities:

 - Non-Catholic children with a sibling in the school.

 - Non-Catholic children without a sibling in the school.

 Any request for withdrawal must be made in writing.

 Registration and School Fees

-School fees for the month of September are paid at the time of re-enrolment, normally in March, and are non-refundable.
-School fees for the months of October to June are paid by post-dated cheques dated the 1st day of each month.
-A set of post-dated cheques is to be submitted to the office before September 30 of each year.
+School fees for the month of September are paid at the time of re-enrollment, normally in March, and are non-refundable.
+School fees for the months of October to June are paid by preauthorized debit.
 Fees for the school supplies are paid on the first day of school and are non-refundable.
 Application fees of $50 for new students are also non-refundable.